hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Think they've grown clever, and can teach themselves;
 >
-> Tho' they one perfect step can't even show,
+> Though they one perfect step can't even show,
 >
 > Or scarcely do the five positions know;
 >